YoussefMoataz/Student_Affairs_Website/README.md

 --------------------------------------------
 This project is a web application developed using Django, a high-level Python web framework.

 The application allows users to manage student profiles and perform various operations such as adding, updating, and deleting student information.
-Additionally, users can view statistics and generate reports based on student data.
+Additionally, users can view statistics and generate reports based on students data.

 Features :
 --------------------------------------------